odea-project/qAlgorithms/test/report.md

 <b> makeCumError: </b>
 This function creates a vector which contains the cumulative error of all datapoints in a bin.
 It is called after makeOS and requires the bin to be sorted by mz.
+In case data without a centroid error is used, makeCumError can take an arbitrary error in ppm.

 <b> subsetMZ : </b>
 This function takes a bin after it was sorted by mz and splits it according to approach